beaglebreath/z2-LOMP/README.md

-if i remember correctly i was having trouble ovpkg.  i eventually manually deleted as well as using "ovpkg remove lighttpd" to remove the lighttpd package, then i installed lighttpd-mod-fastcgi.  by installing that package, the dependancy of lighttpd was seen by ovpkg, and lighttpd was then automatically installed.
+if i remember correctly i was having trouble ovpkg.  i eventually manually deleted as well as using "ovpkg remove lighttpd" to remove the lighttpd package, then i installed lighttpd-mod-fastcgi.  when lighttpd-mod-fastcgi was installed, the dependancy of lighttpd was noticed by ovpkg, and lighttpd was then automatically installed.

 ****mysql****

-at this time i have mysql installed and working.  i can happily create databases, tables and execute tedious sql statements.  i think i have mysql installed and working correctly.
+this program was installed easily.  at this time i have mysql installed and working.
+i can happily create databases, tables and execute tedious sql statements.  i think i have mysql installed and working correctly.

 ****php5****